Stay

 The perfect place to enjoy a cream team with a view; Speech House Hotel is nestled in beautiful woodland.
 Take your tea as you overlook the ancient forest, bursting with spring colours, at its borders.
 The Cyril Hart Arboreturm and Speech House Woodland next door are also perfect spots for bluebell walks.

-Enjoy the blooms on two wheels along the cycle trail from Speech House to the beautiful Cannop Ponds.
+Enjoy the blooms on foot or on two wheels along the cycle trail from Speech House to the beautiful Cannop Ponds.
 Wander along the water’s edge surrounded with trees sheltering a carpet of bluebells.
+Follow our Easy Walk around Cannop taking in some of the surrounding woods which will burst into life with succulent bluebells.

-Though worth the walk all-year-round, Symonds Yat in spring is something to behold.
+Though worth the walk all-year-round, Symonds Yat Rock in spring is something to behold.
 With the canopy still budding, you can look down into the Wye Valley and spot bluebell woods for miles around.
+Take the footpath towards Biblins Bridge and on to Monmouth for rich displays.

-As well as boasting gorgeous gardens, Lydney Park Estate has evidence of settlements dating back to 100BC, a Norman castle and extensive ruins of a Roman camp including a Roman temple.
-Over time many impressive, exotic and rare trees have been planted in the Deer Park by successive generations of owners while the rich earth of the eight-acre woodland garden provides one of the most spectacular shows of bluebells around.
-Only open from April-June each year.
+As well as boasting gorgeous gardens, Lydney Park Estate has evidence of settlements dating back to 100BC and extensive ruins of a Roman camp including a Roman temple.
+Over time many impressive, exotic and rare trees have been planted in the deer park by successive generations of owners while the rich earth of the eight-acre woodland garden provides one of the most spectacular shows of bluebells around.
+Only open for a short period during spring of each year.

 Visible from many points around the Forest of Dean, May Hill is a well-known landmark with a distinctive clump of trees on its peak.
 Commanding views from the brow of the hill reveal swathes of bluebells on its slopes.
 Why not go there on May Day to watch the sunrise and the morris men dance?

-*Visit Dean Wye is the trading name of Wye Valley & Forest of Dean Tourism Association Limited.
+*Visit Dean Wye is the trading name of Forest of Dean & Wye Valley Tourism Limited.